 Our founder, leader, and friend George Prince passed away on June 9th, 2009.
-George created Synecticsworld (Synectics Inc.) fifty years ago and changed the way people thought about creativity and innovation.
-He created a process and a body of knowledge that continues to flourish and grow.
+George created Synecticsworld (Synectics Inc.) fifty years ago and changed the way people thought about the art of problem solving using creativity and innovative ideas.
+He created an innovation process and a body of knowledge that continues to flourish and grow.
 George’s inspiration and leadership has impacted not only those of us who have had the opportunity to work at Synecticsworld but thousands of clients located all over the world.
 If you have ever asked a spouse or a friend, what was behind their question or asked a colleague to say more about an idea they had, you are carrying George’s DNA through your life.
 There is no counting how many interactions, business and personal, that have been more positive, inspired and productive because of the work that George pioneered.

 “Another word for creativity is courage”

 “One of the objectives of Synectics processes and skills is to turn competitive energy into cooperative energy and thus make available more of the creative potential that resides in each of us.”

 – George Prince, Founder of Synectics

 As long time Chairman of Synecticsworld, he and his partners originated the idea of videotaping invention groups to learn how the process of invention occurred.
 Based on their discoveries, they developed creativity courses and an innovation process that have been taught all over the world.
 In 1970, Prince published one of the early books about the process: The Practice of Creativity, Harper and Row, 1970.
 It became a best selling trade book.

 George grew up in Rochester, New York and attended Exeter and Williams, where he graduated with honors.
 In World War II, he was an officer in the Navy and served in a Destroyer Escort in company with an aircraft carrier on antisubmarine operations in the North Atlantic.